Generalized Persistence Algorithm for Decomposing Multi-parameter Persistence Modules: Computing decomposition

-\item[3.]{\bf Column update}: To update the entries of each sub-column of $c_t$ described in 2, we propose a block reduction algorithm {\sc BlockReduce} to compute the correct entries.
-This routine checks if the block consisting of the rows of $B_i$ and the columns that are not in $B_i$ but have index at most $t$ can be zeroed out by admissible operations.
-If so, $c_t$ does not join the block $B_i$.
-The entries in $c_t$ are updated as a result of the operations. \end{enumerate}
+\item[3.]{\bf Block reduce}: To update the entries of each sub-column of $c_t$ described in 2, we propose a block reduction algorithm {\sc BlockReduce} to compute the correct entries.
+Given $T:=\big[\row(B_i^{(t-1)}),\, (\col(\A_{\leq t})\setminus\col(B_i^{(t-1)}))\big]$, this routine checks whether the block $T$ can be zeroed out by some collection of admissible operations.
+If so, $c_t$ does not join the block $B_i^{(t)}$ and $\A$ is updated with these operations. \end{enumerate}